grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Hemi..."
 Percy hesitated, "I think we gotta submerge to periscope depth -- get the sail underwater -- and shut down the diesels.
 Run on the _Gnat's_ remaining batteries.
 How long can we last like that?"

 "Well, putting aside the risk of again opening the main ballast valves to lower us even further into the water, the _Gnat_ has maybe an hour of battery we could use at this super-slow creep rate we are moving at.
-And I should also point out that once the _Gnat's_ batteries are fully depleted, we will have no more options for underwater maneuvering if we do not lose this contact.
+And I should also point out that once the _Gnat's_ batteries are fully depleted, we will have no more options for underwater maneuvering if we are unable to lose this contact.
 Or if we come across another."

 "I know.
 I'm going on instinct here, and fuck me if I'm wrong.
 Especially considering I haven't slept in days and my head is fucking killing me from eight cups of coffee a day.
 But I got a sense we don't want to see that asshole up there coming any closer towards us.

 "Or: we do not want them to see us, you mean."

-"Fucking Right."
+"Fucking right."

 Hemi nodded.
 "Alright.
 I'll open the main ballast valves."
 He reached up and pushed the dive alarm.

 "Ah fuck ya all," Chips yelled up to them, pulling one earpiece of the headset off her ear when she heard the dive alarm, "yer fucking taking us down to periscope depth, ain't ya?
 We can't run the diesels at periscope, there's no way to feed 'em oxygen.
 So how the fuck are ya planning to get back on the surface if the batteries fucking die, eh?
 We'll have no way to steer the boat up to the surface, and we got no fuckin' way to pump the water out!
-We'll just be fucking sitting there with one fucking eyeball view above the surface, effectively fucking drowned."
+We'll just be fucking sitting there with a one-eyeball view above the surface, effectively fuckin' drowned."

-"Thank you for keeping us apprised of the risks," Percy yelled back, "I'm still fucking in charge though.
+"Thank you for keeping us apprised of the risks," Percy yelled back, "I'm still in charge though.
 Hemi, take us down to periscope."

 Hemi rolled open the main ballast valve wheels and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in from the vents open to the sea on the bottom.
 Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then quickly closed again the ballast valve control wheels again.
 There was a clink that echoed through the hull and the rush of air and water stopped.

 "See Chips, the fucking valves are still working as they are supposed to, which we knew because of your inspection earlier.
 We aren't fucking sunk yet."
 Captain Percy gave the aside with enough volume that Chips would be able to hear her in the compartment below.

-"Depends on what ya fuckin' mean by 'sunk'," said Chips quietly to the sonar station.
+"Depends on what ya fuckin' mean by 'sunk'," Chips quietly said to the sonar station.

 "We can't afford to take an evasive route to the depot Hemi, we gotta go straight at 'em.
 So we'll just have to hope our contact up there wasn't able to track us long enough to figure out our course.
-Put us back on the electric motors -- so they won't be able to hear us unless they get right on top of us," said Percy.
+Put us back on the electric motor -- so they won't be able to hear us unless they get right on top of us," said Percy.
 "Um... also keep what Chips said in mind -- make sure we have a little something left in the batteries to get us back to the surface."

 "These battery gauges are hardly renowned for their precision Percy.
 I would not push it beyond ten minutes remaining on the battery."

-"Make sure I know when we're about 20 minutes from empty batteries."
+"Make sure I know when we're about 20 minutes from flat-lined batteries."
 She raised the periscope and aimed it again in the direction of the contact they had heard on sonar.

 [//]: # (### Tracking the contact moving towards them)

 Sometimes new crew members thought it must be something of a mental relief to be able to look through the periscope after days or weeks inside a submarine -- the opportunity to have even a brief glimpse of the surface world, and to look off at range instead of objects that are never much more than a meter from your face.
 Captain Percy remembered believing this herself when she first started working on submarines as a teenager.
 And honestly, she would give her crew shifts on the periscope if she believed it would actually help keep them mentally steady.
-But the control room was already cramped, and more than that, she knew from the years of experience she now had sighting through periscopes that it did not do much for the clarity of one's mind.
+But the control room was already cramped, and more than that, she knew from the years of experience now that it did not do much for the clarity of one's mind.
 Sometimes it even made the claustrophobia of the sub worse.
 At periscope depth, the viewport end of the device could never be more than a meter or two above the surface.
-There was rarely anything to see except a world entirely made up of an undifferentiated horizon of lighter gray against dark gray.
-It was almost always like that, except during the brief periods when they were within sight of land, and this moment was no exception.
+There was rarely anything to see other than a world entirely made up of an undifferentiated horizon of gray against darker gray.
+Except during the brief periods when they were within sight of land, it was almost always like that.
+This moment was no exception.

 On the surface, it was night.
 A waning moon above the cloud layer gave enough light to see the ocean swells.
-The swells were moderately significant, which was good -- the _Prospect_ would be harder to hear on sonar and almost impossible to spot visually.
-Through the scope Percy watched the black swells rise and fall around her, pushing up and easing down the lighter gray field of the sky with a steady cadence.
-It was a little dizzying and almost nauseating.
-Every so often the swell would pass over the top of the periscope and she would have a few seconds of blackness as a relief.
+The waves were moderately significant, which was good -- the _Prospect_ would be harder to hear on sonar and nearly impossible to spot by eye.
+Through the scope Percy watched the black swells rise and fall around her, pushing up and easing down the gray field of the sky with a steady cadence.
+It was a little dizzying, almost nauseating.
+Every so often the water would pass over the top of the periscope and she would have a few seconds of blackness as a relief.

 "Chips!"
-Percy gave her voice a little more emphasis because she didn't remove her face from the periscope frame.
-"Make sure you stay on that fucking sonar contact.
+Percy gave her voice a little more emphasis because she did not remove her face from the periscope frame, "make sure you stay on that fucking sonar contact.
 Track the direction and range.
 Let me know if they get within something like visual range."

-"Aye, I'm-a fuckin' trackin' their fucking course already.
+"Aye, I'm-a trackin' their fuckin' course already.
 Fuckin surprise!
 They're fucking coming towards us.
-Still out ten fuckin' miles or so."
+Still out ten miles or so."

 "Fuck."
-Whispered Percy into the greasy steel column of the periscope in front of her face.
+Whispered Percy into the steel column of the periscope in front of her face.
+The smell of black grease the lubricated the periscope shaft reached her nostrils.
 She swung the scope slowly back and forth across the bearing of the contact.

-Minutes passed in silence, except for the faint hum of the electric motor pushing them forward slowly through the water, and Chips occasionally calling out ranges.
+Minutes passed in silence broken only by the faint hum of the electric motor pushing them slowly through the water, and Chips occasionally calling out ranges.
 The contact was quickly marching towards them.

-"Fuckers are moving fast and loud."
-Called up Chips.
-"Like they ain't afraid of no fuckin' shit."
+"Fuckers are moving fast and loud," called up Chips, "like they ain't afraid of no fuckin' shit."

-"That is how armed ships behave."
-Said Hemi from the control seat.
+"That is how armed ships behave," said Hemi from the control seat.
 "Probably caught a whiff of us at a distance, and they are charging fast into a range where they can quiet down and take a listen; try to acquire the sound of our electric motor on sonar."

-Deep within Captain Percy she pushed down a primitive instinct urging her to run.
+Deep within Captain Percy she pushed down a primitive urge to run.
 A fresh young sub driver might crank as hard as she could on the throttle to get away from a threat.
 But evolution had moved submarines toward a different escape tactic: slink away silently.
 They were in a very, very slow-speed race: get out of range of the pursuer's sonar, as slowly and quietly as possible.

+[//]: # (----- EDITED TO HERE -----)

 After a few more minutes of staring at an empty black sea, seeing nothing and at the same time knowing they were out there, Percy could no longer stand just relying on Chips' range estimates.
 She lowered the periscope and slipped down the ladder and stepped over to the navigation table.
 Chips immediately understood what she was doing, and without saying anything handed Percy a piece of scrap paper on which she had written a list of ranges and bearings for the contact in pencil.